Tocard/documentation/docs/usage/streams/partitioning.md

 ```

 ## Subscribe to partitioned streams
 By default, the client subscribes to the first partition (partition `0`) of a stream.

-Be aware: this behavior will change in the future so that it will subscribe to _all_ partitions by default.

 The partition number can be explicitly given in `subscribe`: